robotology-playground/WBI-Toolbox/README.md

-WBI Toolbox (WBI-T) - Simulink Wrapper for Whole Body Control
+Whole Body Interface Toolbox (WBI-Toolbox) - Simulink Wrapper for Whole Body Control
 -------------------------------------------------------------

 This document contains basic instructions on how to install this toolbox, *tips and tricks* to do so and a walkthrough to get you started using it.
 Simulink blocks consist of S-functions (http://goo.gl/1GuHVd) which allow C/C++ user specific code compiled as Matlab Executable (MEX) files, thus extending the capabilities of the Simulink environment.
 In other words, MEX files have been created linking YARP, iCub, **iDynTree** (a more efficient and generic YARP-based robot dynamics library than its predecessor iDyn - http://goo.gl/BnGzKr) and CoDyCo, wrapping the **Whole Body Interface** described in http://goo.gl/dBWO3k.
 The following video shows CoDyCo's 1st year results on iCub in which the top level controller has been implemented with the WBI-Toolbox and runs at a 10ms rate!